txxxxh/Demonstrations-CoT-and-Prompting/README.md

 ### 2. The Quality of Selected Demonstrations

-We design two tasks for investigating the effect of demonstration choice.
+We design two tasks for investigating the effect of demonstration choice.
 We construct two types of demonstrations: identifying and ambiguous.

 - Task 1.
 Sport Identification
 - Task 2.
 Person Identification